Experienced Las Vegas social security disability lawyers

 What is the difference between SSDI and workman’s comp?

 Workman’s comp or worker’s compensation is a type of insurance the employers carry in case an employee is injured while working.
 This insurance provides benefits for medical care, supplemental income, and rehab until you meet a certain recovery threshold where you are fully healed and can return to work or have recovered as much as possible and will recover no further.

-SSDI is a benefits program available from the SSA that provides monthly payments and other benefits for individuals who were injured and become disabled or meet one of the other qualifying conditions.
+SSDI is a benefits program available from the SSA that provides monthly payments and other benefits for individuals who were injured and became disabled or met one of the other qualifying conditions.

 SSDI benefits last as long as your disability prevents you from working.
 In some cases, where you can return to work part-time, you can continue receiving supplemental SSDI benefits to make up the difference between your full SSDI benefits payment and what you earned from working.

 Additionally, your benefits are not indefinite.
 According to the SSA, due to advances in medicine, people with disabilities could recover and return to work.
 Therefore, your claim is reviewed occasionally, and if the SSA deems you no longer have a qualifying disability, your benefits will stop.
 However, you can appeal this decision.